GSA/digital.gov/_posts/2015-10-29-skin-bones-come-alive-with-smithsonian-app.md

 The app is easy to use and has a simple menu structure.
 The app allows you to choose any of the skeletons by simply tapping on the image.
 You can choose animal life and watch videos that have crystal clear quality.
 You are sure to snap your head backwards as you watch the eastern diamondback rattlesnake snap at you.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-450-Smithsonian-Skin-and-Bones-app-iPad-swordfish-and-other-fish.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-450-Smithsonian-Skin-and-Bones-app-iPad-swordfish-and-other-fish.jpg" %}
- iPad app" %}

 Use the app from wherever you are to peer into the inner lives of animals like bats, giant sea cows, rattlesnakes and many others.
 Meet the people who study them, ponder big ideas about the natural world and play a game or two.
 Just put on your headphones and turn on WiFi for the most enjoyable audio mix.
 The app also has built-in accessibility features: captioned videos and animations as well as voice-overs.